jnkwrych/jnkwrych.github.io/_posts/2015-07-11-the-importance-of-micro-projects.md

 I worte about my preference for small, well defined projects before.
 But my main motivation for small projects was to get a [MVP XXX](wiki XXX) running as quickly as possible to test new business ideas.

-But after talking to my friend Paul today I realized that projects that can be compled in a very short amount of time also have a huge impact on motivation and getting stuff done.
+But after talking to my friend Paul today I realized that projects that can be completed in a very short amount of time also have a huge impact on motivation and getting stuff done.

 He for instance has heaps of great ideas.
 Some of them are business ideas, some are personal projects he is passionate about like photography, and some are both.
 But he strugles with getting the projects started in the first place.